eicrud/eicrud/SECURITY.md

 ## Reporting a Vulnerability

-Please report security issues to `contact@eicrud.com`.
+Please report security issues by using GitHub's vulnerability reporting feature or by sending an email to `contact@eicrud.com`.